scaljeri/javascript-dependency-injection-deprecated/README.md

      di.register('$barFactory', null, ['list', 'of', 'params'], { factoryFor: '$bar' });

-## Parameters (advanced)
+## Parameters
-This will be the toughest part, here I had to make some decisions about how parameter are inherited.
+Now things get a bit tricky, because parameters can be set at different places and some kind of parameter-inheritance happens.
 For example

      di.register('$bar', Bar, ['p1', 'p2', 'p3', 'p4']);
      let bar = di.getInstance('$bar', 'p5', 'p6', 'p7');

-The `getInstance` method accepts constructor arguments too.
-`Bar` is initialized with
+The `getInstance` method accepts constructor arguments too. `Bar` is initialized with

       'p1', 'p2', 'p3', 'p4', 'p5', 'p6', 'p7'

 The parameters are added.
-But what if you like to replace the inital parameter?
+But what if you like to replace the initial parameter?

      di.register('$bar', Bar, ['p1', 'p2', 'p3', 'p4'], { writable: true });
      let bar = di.getInstance('$bar', 'p5', 'p6', 'p7');